Transactional leadership: Maslow's hierarchy of needs

-Transactional vs. transformational leadership

-Transactional and transformational are the two modes of leadership that tend to be compared the most.
-James MacGregor Burns distinguished between transactional leaders and transformational by explaining that: transactional leaders are leaders who exchange tangible rewards for the work and loyalty of followers.
-Transactional leaders tend to be more passive as transformational leaders demonstrate active behaviors that include providing a sense of mission.
-Transformational leaders are leaders who engage with followers, focus on higher order intrinsic needs, and raise consciousness about the significance of specific outcomes and new ways in which those outcomes might be achieved.

-Transformational leadership focuses on behavior; leadership is a charismatic interaction.
-"Transformational leaders do more with colleagues and followers than set up simple exchanges or agreements.
-They behave in ways to achieve superior results by employing one or more of the four core components of transformational leadership."

-Transactional leadership focuses on supervision and performance; leadership is a task-oriented transaction.
-Transactional can be active or passive.
-Active refers to leaders who actively monitor performance and take corrective actions when needed.
-Passive refers to leaders who do not actively monitor follower behavior and only take corrective action when serious problems arise.
-The two theories are said to be on the opposite ends of this spectrum.
-It turns out that transactional leadership does a better job with predicting the job itself, as opposed to transformational being best for the organization behavior (Afsar, B., Badir, Y.F., Saeed, B. B.,& Hafeez, S., 2017).

-Components of transformational leadership

-The four core components of transformational leadership are Idealized Influence, Inspirational Motivation, Intellectual Stimulation, and Individualized Consideration.

 Multifactor leadership assessment

 The multifactor leadership assessment identifies factors in the test taker's leadership style that help identify transactional vs transformational leaders.
 Individuals who score above 6/12 on contingent reward and management by exception exhibit tendencies to manage using positive and negative reinforcement, transactional management strategies.

 Theory Y and Theory X

 Douglas McGregor's Theory Y and Theory X can also be compared with these two leadership styles.
 Theory X can be compared with Transactional Leadership where managers need to rule by fear and consequences.
 In this style and theory, negative behavior is punished and employees are motivated through incentives.

 Theory Y and Transformational Leadership are found to be similar, because the theory and style supports the idea that managers work to encourage their workers.
 Leaders assume the best of their employees.
 They believe them to be trusting, respectful, and self-motivated.
 The leaders help to supply the followers with tool they need to excel.